whizbuzzer/OpenGLProjects/Notes.md

         * Mimics a light source infinitely far away.
 The further a light source goes from the object, the lesser the adjacent light rays coming from it seem to diverge from each other, and at infinity, the adjacent light rays would be perfectly parellel to each other
     3. **Spot:**
         * Only lights a conic area like a flashlight/disc lamp
+        * It is defined by an inner angle and an outer angle.
+Inner angle controls central light intensity while outer angle controls border darkness intensity.
+Together, they give the lighting a nice gradient.
+Using only one of them makes the light look like a cut-out
+        * Always have the outer angle be greater than the inner angle otherwise the lighting will cast a shadow over where the light is supposed to be and light where the shadow is supposed to be

+---
+## Mesh class

+- Mesh in OpenGL is a data structure/set which contains generally 3 properties:
+    1. Vertices
+    2. Indices of those vertices
+    3. Textures